antoniocapelo/fisga/README.md

 # Fisga

 Fisga is a flexible command-line tool that helps you organize and execute commands through a configurable interface.
 It's built on top of [oclif](https://oclif.io/) and it allows you to define command structures in a JSON file and provides an interactive way to execute them.
+Alternatively, it can also be fed a path to a `package.json` file and present its scripts in a friendly UI (with built-in nesting).

-This can be useful to abstract and document project tasks such as NPM, Maven, Elixir, etc.
+This can be useful to standardize and document project tasks such as NPM, Maven, Elixir, etc.

 ## Features